Default Analytics views

 |Work Items||Load current or historical state of all work items|

 |Today||Loads only the most recent revision for each work item|

 |Last 30 days||Loads work item history for the last 30 days, on a daily interval|

 |Last 26 weeks||Loads work item history for the last 26 weeks, on a weekly interval|

 |All history by month||Loads all work item history, on a monthly interval|

 Default views automatically include the most common fields for the included work item types used for reporting.
 All custom fields are included.

 For example, the following fields are included when filtered for bugs and user stories.
-You can look up the description of most of these fields from the Work item field index.
+You can look up the description of most of these fields from the Analytics work item fields reference or Work item field index.

 Two fields that are reported on are only available from Analytics data, Cycle Time Days and Lead Time Days.
 To learn more about how these days are calculated, see Cumulative flow, lead time, and cycle time guidance, Lead time versus cycle time.